chadtopaz/computational-linear-algebra/coursenotes/coursenotes.md

 *κ*<sub>*p*</sub>(**A**) = ||**A**||<sub>*p*</sub>||**A**<sup>−1</sup>||<sub>*p*</sub>

-The derivation of this identity is about 10 to 20 lines of linear algebra that I am happy to show you if you are interested.
+The derivation of this identity is a few lines of linear algebra that I am happy to show you if you are interested.
 We can check it numerically for now.

     set.seed(123)
     N <- 10